mixerapi/mixerapi-dev/plugins/jwt-auth/README.md

 Configure::load('mixerapi_jwtauth');
 ```

-- `alg` is required and must be either HS256, HS512, RS256, or RS512.
+- `alg` string is required and must be either HS256, HS512, RS256, or RS512.
-- `secret` is required when using HMAC.
-The secret should not be committed to your version control system.
+- `secret` 32 character string is required when using HMAC.
+The secret should not be committed to your VCS.
-- `keys` are required when using RSA.
-The keys should not be committed to your version control system.
+- `keys` array is required when using RSA.
+The keys should not be committed to your VCS and be 2048 bits or longer.

-Read the [example configuration file](mixerapi_jwtauth.php) for more detailed explanations.
+Read the [example configuration file](assets/mixerapi_jwtauth.php) for more detailed explanations.

 ### Service Provider